NATTOMR/Task_13-Secure-API-Testing-Authorization-Validation/README.md

 You check 429 Too Many Requests by sending many requests quickly; if it never appears, rate limiting is not enforced and should be documented as a risk.

+## ⚠️ Disclaimer

+This project is for educational and ethical testing purposes only.
+All testing was conducted using public test APIs in non-production environments.

 **Author:**   NATTO MUNI CHAKMA
 - **OS:** Kali Linux